gstinsonjr42/Homework-9-Professional-Read-Me/README.md

 To install necessary dependencies, run the following command:

 ```
-installing node and inquirer
+type npm install and npm inquirer into temrminal to get inquirer and then to run the application you can type node (file to run)
 ```

 ## Usage

-run node for the js file and answer prompts that will correctly make a read me for your project
+type node (file to run) in the terminal and answer a series of prompts based on the project you are making the read me for

 ## License